pi-lar/neuropil/doc/source/core_concepts.rst

 Neuropil decouples routing from the physical network by implementing a so-called *overlay network*.
 In this logical network, the physical network addresses of nodes are mapped to randomly chosen, *virtual addresses* in a 256‑bit *address space*.
-This virtual address space is large enough so that most of it will never be used, and address collision is virtually impossible.
+This virtual address space is large enough that most of it will never be used, and address collision is virtually impossible.

 .. image:: overlay.svg
     :alt: Overlay network